Comment on page

 To access the Content request tool, the user shall navigate to the Header and select the Order menu and click Content Requests.

-Once submitted, all Content requests are given a status which helps track their progress over time.
+Once submitted, all Content requests are given a status which helps track their progress through the Content Request Lifecycle.
+The details can be displayed or hidden by using the toggle on the right.
 The following are the possible statuses of a content request:

 In various parts of Order Tool, the status of a content request will be both an icon and a label.
 The status icons are useful shortcuts to identify a status, filter by it, etc.